pulumi/terraform-provider-aws/website/docs/r/s3_account_public_access_block.html.markdown

 ~> **NOTE:** Each AWS account may only have one S3 Public Access Block configuration.
 Multiple configurations of the resource against the same AWS account will cause a perpetual difference.

--> Advanced usage: To use a custom API endpoint for this Terraform resource, use the [`s3control` endpoint provider configuration](/docs/providers/aws/index.html#s3control), not the `s3` endpoint provider configuration.
+-> Advanced usage: To use a custom API endpoint for this resource, use the [`s3control` endpoint provider configuration](/docs/providers/aws/index.html#s3control), not the `s3` endpoint provider configuration.

 ## Example Usage